ci-group/learning_machines_robobo/examples/coppelia_sim_tutorial/README.md

 #### Running the executable

-By default, running CoppeliaSim is as easy as just running (You should always run with SHELL=true, which is to say, from the command line, never by clicking an executable in a graphical interface):
+By default, running CoppeliaSim is as easy as just running the following from a terminal: (You should always run with SHELL=true, which is to say, from the command line, never by clicking an executable in a graphical interface.)

 ```sh
 # On Windows: